About Tokyo Rosenthal

 While content to let the critics compare his style to others, Tokyo doesn’t hesitate to point out his influences, who include The Band, The Byrds, The Indigo Girls, Gene Clark, Emmylou Harris, and believe it or not Janis Joplin.

 In 2014, Toke began hosting his own weekly syndicated radio show, “The Tokyo Rosenthal Program,” as a prelude to the newly released, “Afterlife,” Toke’s 6th and most current studio album.

-In 2016, Toke will launch a new program called Americana All-Stars, where he will pool his clout with several other Americana artists to fill larger venues than one individual could fill solo.
+In 2016, Toke launched a new program called Americana All-Stars, where he pooled his clout with several other Americana artists to fill larger venues than one individual could fill solo.